A series of monthly sessions for MEP assistants, advisors and EP staff

 As part of our commitment to offering opportunities for deepening knowledge and understanding of key digital policy issues, we will host a series of Tech Masterclasses.
 These sessions are designed for MEP assistants, advisors, and EP staff, and will complement our regular programme of MEP-led debates and visits.
 The aim is to offer insightful trainings in a neutral learning environment to share knowledge on tech-related issues that are at the basis of digital policies.

-All Masterclasses will be conducted by tech experts who will break down the technology for a non-expert audience, and by facilitators who will help bridge the technical aspects with their implications for policy and society.
+All Masterclasses are conducted by tech experts who break down the technology for a non-expert audience, and by facilitators who help bridge the technical aspects with their implications for policy and society.

-The sessions will run only in-person, over lunch, in the EP salons.
-Presentations will be video recorded (except for Q&As) and materials will be made available to participants.
+The sessions run only in-person, over lunch, in the EP salons.
+Presentations are video recorded (except for Q&As) and materials are made available to participants.

 Do you want to take part in the Tech masterclasses?
-Fill in the form below:
+Click on the below class you are interested and fill in the form.

 The following 7 themes have been selected for the first edition of the Masterclasses, with the aim to cover technologies underlying multiple policy debates, either ongoing or emerging: